NotForProffitt/pyLogger/README.md

 The VBS script exists to stop the two batch scripts from opening command prompts that would betray the existence of the keylogger.

 This exists purely for educational purposes, don't use it to steal other people's information.
-If you do, don't get caught.
-If you do, don't blame me.